futianfan/reinforced-genetic-algorithm/blog/README.md

 Specifically, we propose an evolutionary Markov decision process (EMDP) that reformulates an evolutionary process as a Markov decision process, where the state is a population of molecules instead of a single molecule.

+We elaborate essential components for evolutionary Markov decision process as follows.

+- **State Space** We define the population at the t-step generation.
+A state includes population of candidate molecules and their 3D poses docked to the target, fully observable to the RL agent.
+At the beginning of the EMDP, we randomly select a population of candidate molecules and use docking simulation to yield their 3D poses as the initial state.

+- **Action Space** The actions in an EMDP are to conduct the two evolutionary steps: crossover and mutation, in a population.
+As applying the crossover and mutation steps are deterministic, the actions in an EMDP focus on selecting parents and mutation types.
+Upon finish the action, we could obtain offspring pool.

+- **State Transition Dynamics**
+The state transition in an EMDP is identical to the evolution in an evolutionary process.
+Once we finish the actions and obtain the offspring pool, we apply molecular quality filters to filter out the ones unlikely to be drug and then select the most promising $K$ to form the parent set for the next generation.

+- **Reward** We define the reward as the binding affinity change (docking score).
+The actions leading to stronger binding score would be prioritized.